Skip to main content

 warning

-You can only delete a model element if it is not in use, i.e. if it not yet contains other model elements.
+If you delete a model element, child model elements inside are not going to be affected.
 You will need to confirm the action before the selected model element is permanently deleted.

 All changes that are done here are automatically reflected in the Model elements overview, and vice versa.